gohryt/programming-languages-research/COMPILERS.md

 - **Isolates** are regions where nothing inside points out and nothing outside points in, except the owning reference.
 Zero-cost iteration over isolate-owned data.
 - **Cells** are isolates with some of the aliasing restrictions relaxed and moved to runtime.

-**Hybrid-Generational Memory** adds a further layer (Watkins & Ovadia): static analysis that proves objects live from surrounding scope (skipping the check entirely) plus **scope tethering** — a 1-bit flag per allocation that a local reference can set to keep the allocation alive, letting all generation checks within that scope be skipped.
+**Hybrid-Generational Memory** was an earlier design layer (Watkins & Ovadia): static analysis that proves objects live from surrounding scope (skipping the check entirely) plus **scope tethering** — a 1-bit flag per allocation that a local reference can set to keep the allocation alive, letting all generation checks within that scope be skipped.
+HGM was effectively abandoned after ~32 iterations; Ovadia's stated conclusion is that regions + generational references subsume it.
+See `MEMORY.md §2.6` for that status, the July 2023 region-borrowing prototype, and the August 2025 **Group Borrowing** proposal (Nick Smith) — a draft zero-overhead alternative to aliasable-xor-mutable adding mutable aliasing without RC/GC/generational refs.

 The compilation story is where this pays off for a language-design audience.
 The Vale compiler has a dedicated pass that merges generational-reference semantics with region-borrowing analysis: it tracks which references point into immutable regions, which are covered by scope tethering, and which still need runtime checks.
 Only the residual set compiles to generation-check emission.
 The result is a gradient between "generational refs everywhere" (easy, 10% cost) and "region-borrowed optimal paths" (zero runtime cost) that the programmer can opt into per function.